North Korea's missile launch: Japan, are you watching?

 Story highlights

-- A US official says the missile was an intermediate-range ballistic missile
+- South Korean officials says the missile was likely intermediate range

 - It was the first North Korean missile test of 2017